blockchain-privacy/dakar/backend/Readme.md

 # Backend

-## Info

-This is a blockchain transaction analyser, written in Go.
-The current main focus is on Dash.
+This is the backend of Dakar.
+It crawls the Dash blockchain and exposes its data via a REST API.

 ## Dependencies